TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 We might want to add some navigation links to appear in the Civi interface.

-We will also want to ensure that our extension is properly self-contained and portable - all its components and dependencies are defined within the extension.
+We will also want to ensure that our extension is properly self-contained and portable - with all its components and dependencies defined within the extension.

+Broadly speaking, we'll use *Managed Entities* to create the basic underpinnings, and *Form Builder* to create a user-interaction layer.

 ## Define some 'managed entities'

-Managed Entity is a general concept in CiviCRM, but in the scope of this document there are two particular sorts of managed entity that will interest us.
-These are, in no particular order, saved searches, and option groups.
+The *Managed Entity* is a general concept in CiviCRM, but in the scope of this document there are two particular sorts of managed entity that will interest us.
+These are, in no particular order, saved searches, and option groups. [...and navigation]

-Saved searches and option groups, as examples of managed entities, are created in a very similar way.
-Note your extension can define option groups but no saved search(es), or a saved search and no option groups.
-Saved searches and Option Groups are two independent varieties of managed entity.
+Saved searches and option groups, as examples of managed entities, are both created in a similar way.
+Note Saved searches and Option Groups are two *independent* varieties of managed entity.
+Your extension can define option groups but no saved search(es), or a saved search and no option groups.

 The basic workflow for creating managed entities is: